theochem/roberto/README.rst

 (A few minor steps were omitted for clarity.)
-These steps should work on your local computer in the same way as on a continuous integration system like Travis-CI, making it easy to prepare a pull request locally.
+These steps should work on your local computer in the same way as on a continuous integration system like Github Actions, making it easy to prepare a pull request locally.
 It is also possible to just run a subset of these tasks, which is often needed when working on the code.
-Several steps will also reuse previous results (e.g. conda environment) if these are already present, to speed up Roberto.
+Several steps will also reuse previous results (e.g. conda or venv environment) if these are already present, to speed up Roberto.

 The preparation tasks (1-3) are somewhat hard-coded but they are clever enough to install a decent development environment with the correct requirements for